bilalcaliskan/varnish-cache-invalidator/README.md

 [sample deployment file](deployment/sample.yaml).
 Here is the list of arguments you can pass:

 ```
---inCluster             InCluster is the boolean flag if varnish-cache-invalidator is running inside cluster or not,
+--inCluster                 bool        InCluster is the boolean flag if varnish-cache-invalidator is running inside cluster or not,
                                         defaults to true
---varnishNamespace      VarnishNamespace is the namespace of the target Varnish pods, defaults to default namespace
+--varnishNamespace          string      VarnishNamespace is the namespace of the target Varnish pods, defaults to default namespace
---varnishLabel          VarnishLabel is the label to select proper Varnish pods, defaults to app=varnish
+--varnishLabel              string      VarnishLabel is the label to select proper Varnish pods, defaults to app=varnish
---targetHosts           TargetHosts used when our Varnish instances(comma seperated) are not running in Kubernetes as
+--targetHosts               string      TargetHosts used when our Varnish instances(comma seperated) are not running in Kubernetes as
                                         a pod, required for standalone Varnish instances, defaults to ''
---serverPort            ServerPort is the web server port of the varnish-cache-invalidator, defaults to 3000
+--serverPort                int         ServerPort is the web server port of the varnish-cache-invalidator, defaults to 3000
---metricsPort           MetricsPort is the port of the metrics server, defaults to 3001
+--metricsPort               int         MetricsPort is the port of the metrics server, defaults to 3001
---writeTimeoutSeconds   WriteTimeoutSeconds is the write timeout of the both web server and metrics server, defaults to 10
+--writeTimeoutSeconds       int         WriteTimeoutSeconds is the write timeout of the both web server and metrics server, defaults to 10
---readTimeoutSeconds    ReadTimeoutSeconds is the read timeout of the both web server and metrics server, defaults to 10
+--readTimeoutSeconds        int         ReadTimeoutSeconds is the read timeout of the both web server and metrics server, defaults to 10
 ```

 ## Examples